xuanruli/Rescue-scenario/README.md

 # Logical Rescue Robot

-A simulation of a rescue robot navigating a partially observable environment to save a human while avoiding dangers.
+A simulation of a rescue robot navigating a partially observable environment to save a human while avoiding dangers

 ## Overview